dolbyio-samples/rts-app-react-publisher-viewer/apps/e2e-test/README.md

 ## [Optional] Publisher and Viewer app installation locally

-Follow the RTS Tokens section of the main ReadMe [ReadMe file](../../README.md) to configure the token as environment variable
+Follow the RTS Tokens section of the main ReadMe [ReadMe file](../../README.md) to configure the token as environment variable.

 To launch the Publisher and Viewer App locally, run the following command: